ismailSadouki/rie/Startup.md

 - **Idea:** Based on country & industry, automatically generate a checklist of required compliance tasks (e.g., GDPR, safety inspections).

 - **Why it works:** SMEs don’t want to pay lawyers just to know “what they must do.”

+# SME Inventory Forecasting

+Idea: Tool for small retail shops to forecast stock needs based on sales history and seasonality.

+Why it works: Many SMEs still guess inventory levels and lose money due to overstock or shortages.

+This idea is better than your Google Review Response (45%) due to clearer ROI and market fit but less certain than GDPR or tax tools (85%+) due to optional adoption.